Very pleased to have my poem (from my book Practitioner Joy) in the current issue of Oddball Magazine.

-I am very pleased to have gotten a book contract for “Prophetic Voice Now” from Common Ground.
-My collection of essays on modern and postmodern poetry and poetics has a publication date of January 1, 2020.
+I am very pleased to have gotten a book contract for “Prophetic Voice Now” from Common Ground Research Network.
+My collection of essays on modern and postmodern poetry and poetics has a publication date of March, 2020.

 Editor Katie Scions of Rumble Fish Quarterly nominated, “Work Quirk,” a poem from the collection, for a Pushcart Prize 2019 and remarked in her “Editors’ Note” introduction to the Winter 2018 issue, “Award-winning poet Rich Murphy offers up ‘Work Quirk,’ a poem that reads, and we mean this in the most complimentary terms possible, like a flesh-eating virus.”